 The Religious Education curriculum aims to ensure that students acquire knowledge, understanding and appreciation of the Catholic faith and develop the skills and knowledge to become strong advocates of social justice.
 The Religious Education curriculum encourages students to explore their own faith journey.
-CBC supports families in the preparation for the Sacraments of Reconciliation, Confirmation and First Communion.
+CBC supports families in the preparation for the Sacraments of Reconciliation.
+Confirmation and First Communion.
+Students also participate in the Made in the Image of God (MITIOG) Program encompassing a curriculum based on Catholic moral teaching.